 GeneCards Summary for SOCS3 Gene

 SOCS3 (Suppressor Of Cytokine Signaling 3) is a Protein Coding gene.
-Diseases associated with SOCS3 include primary polycythemia and polycythemia vera.
+Diseases associated with SOCS3 include primary polycythemia and allergic conjunctivitis.
 Among its related pathways are Signaling by GPCR and TGF-Beta Pathway.
 GO annotations related to this gene include protein kinase inhibitor activity.
 An important paralog of this gene is SOCS2.

 UniProtKB/Swiss-Prot for SOCS3 Gene